DjangoCRM/info/docs/features/tasks-app-features.md

 ---

-The Tasks Application provides a structured and reliable approach to managing work, ensuring that all tasks, projects, and memos are handled effectively without leaving gaps in communication or execution.
+The Task Manager provides a structured and reliable approach to managing work, ensuring that all tasks, projects, and memos are handled effectively without leaving gaps in communication or execution.
 By integrating task management with the CRM suite, businesses can maintain focus on their goals while increasing efficiency and transparency.

 From handling individual roles to coordinating large team efforts, the app offers every tool necessary to support an organized and engaged workforce.